Close

 Those seeking a qualified professional to perform an inspection or mold removal should be aware that there are nine different certifications.
 A list of these certifications can be found at http://www.acac.org/cert/NH.aspx.
 To find a list of individuals in your area with one of these certifications, you may search by entering a zip code or name at http://www.acac.org/find/location_search_2.aspx.
 To learn more about this law, visit the NH Board of Licensures and Certifications website at nh.gov/jtboard.

-Should you find yourself in need of legal counsel concerning this issue, Attorneys Paul Fitzgerald and Allison Ambrose are prepared to assist you.
+Should you find yourself in need of legal counsel concerning this issue, Attorney Allison Ambrose is prepared to assist you.

 August 24, 2016